bnm3k/mem/docs/02_matrix_multiplication.md

     Additionally, some evictions will result in writes to memory [3].
 - **write miss**: the address being written to isn't cached.
 We have two
   options:
-  - **write allocate**: Also called fetch-on-write, and as its alternate name suggests, it involves fetching the associated block from memory into cache, then treating it as a write hit (use either write-through or write-back approaches).
+  - **write allocate**: Also called fetch-on-write.
+As its alternate name suggests, it involves fetching the associated block from memory into cache, then treating it as a write hit (use either write-through or write-back approaches).
 Advantages: exploits locality especially if paired with the